siberianfox/tinygwiki/Developer-Notes-Additional.md

 * (3) replans the rest of the queue to accelerate back up from the hold point
 * (4) halts execution once the deceleration reaches the hold point

-When a cycle start is provided the hold is releases and the replanned buffer executes from the hold point
+When a cycle start is provided the hold is released and the replanned buffer executes from the hold point

 ## Stepper Module
 The stepper module implements a weird variant of the Bresenham Algorithm (aka DDA).